LITAC Durability Research Project

 individual tests were completed in phase one

-If you are a brand, retailer, or any other producer of textiles and garments and want to find out how to participate in WRAP's textiles projects, please contact [email protected].
+If you are a brand, retailer, or any other producer of textiles and garments and want to find out how to participate in WRAP's textiles projects, please get in touch.